isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 There was a note from Akiko on the table.

 ---Thank you for a long time.
 I will take only happy days with me.
-As we promised, please do not try to find our destination until the children visit you of their own will...
+As we promised, please do not try to find our whereabouts until the children visit you of their own will...

 The sound of every families of this past eight years had slipped into underground.